 Alfred Binet was the first psychologist who tried to formalize the concept of intelligence in terms of mental operations.
 It arose from his interest in differentiating more intelligent from less intelligent individuals.
 His theory of intelligence is called Uni or the One-factor theory of intelligence.

 Charles Spearman proposed a two-factor theory of intelligence employing a statistical method called factor analysis.
 He showed that intelligence consisted of a general factor(g-factor) and some specific factors (s-factors).
 The g-factor includes mental operations which are primary and common to all performances.
 In addition to the g-factor, he said that many specific abilities allow them to excel in their respective domains.
-For example:- Excellent Singers, architects, and athletes may be high on g-factor, but in addition to this, they have specific abilities which allow them to excel in their respective domains.
+For example:- Excellent Singers, architects, and athletes may be high on the g-factor, but in addition to this, they have specific abilities which allow them to excel in their respective domains.

 1. Verbal Comprehension